-When the time comes to invest in a new garage door, there are many variables to consider when choosing a door.
+When the time comes to invest in a new residential garage door, there are many variables to consider when choosing a door.
 Of course, there is the overall appearance and curb appeal of the door, but with such a wide variety of personal preferences, we will keep the focus on function and practicality of garage doors.
 There are three general types of garage doors, which all have a different set of strengths that we will describe to help you choose the garage door that is best for you.
 If your garage door needs repair, make sure you contact the best garage door repair company in your area.

 Non-insulated garage door

 The non-insulated garage door is the entry into garage door systems.
 The number one strength for a non-insulated garage door is its value.
 You can get a beautiful, new, non-insulated garage door at a great price.
-The down side is that they are a little noisier than an insulated door and have very little insulating properties.
+The downside is that they are a little noisier than an insulated door and have very few insulating properties.

 Vinyl-backed insulated garage door